RnbWd/gulp-strip-comments/README.md

 ### strip.html([options]) ⇒ String

-Instructs the library not to parse or validate the input in any way, rather assume it to be HTML, and remove all `<!-- comment -->` entries from it according to the `options`.
+Unlike the default method, it instructs the library not to parse or validate the input in any way, rather assume it to be HTML, and remove all <!-- comment --> entries from it according to the `options`.

 ## License